edgeandnode/subscription-payments/graph-subscriptions-api/README.md

 ## Env

-This app utilizes the `dotenv` library to handle environment variables.
-The default env file is `.env` in the `graph-subscriptions-api` directory.

-See the [.env.example](./.env.example) file for default values.
+This app loads an instance of type [`Config`](./src/config.rs) from JSON file.
+Checkout the [local config](./config) for an example.
+Run locally with this config instance.

 ## Running (with Docker/Docker compose)